All about box turtles

 Neck

 Taxonomists have divided turtles into two suborders, Cryptodira and Pleurodira,4 based primarily on how they fold their long, flexible necks.
-Box turtles belong to Cryptodira, the hidden-necked turtles because their method of retraction is to pull it straight back into their shell rather than fold it sideways as the other group does.
+Box turtles belong to Cryptodira, the hidden-necked turtles, because they retract their necks straight back into their shells rather than folding them sideways, as members of Pleurodira do.

 Box turtles have legs that are short, stout, and round, with broad feet and slightly webbed toes with long claws designed for digging and ripping into food.
-The number of toes can vary; for example, Three-toed Box Turtles, Terrapene triunguis, have three toes on the front and four on the back, Eastern Box Turtles have five toes on the front and four on the back, and Ornate Box Turtles have five toes on the front and four, but sometimes only three, toes on their back feet.
+The number of toes can vary; for example, Three-toed Box Turtles, Terrapene triunguis, have three toes on the front and four on the back, Eastern Box Turtles, Terrapene carolina Carolina, have five toes on the front and four on the back, and Ornate Box Turtles have five on the front and four or, sometimes, three, on the back.

 You’ve undoubtedly noticed that turtles don’t run—they amble.
-They’re capable of bursts of “speed,” but that just means walking a little faster.
-People who enter them in turtle races make various claims about speed, but their measure of speed is in feet per hour (one foot is thirty centimeters).
+They’re capable of bursts of “speed,” but that just means ambling a little faster.
+People who enter them in turtle races make various claims about speed, but their measure of speed is fractional.
+Their fastest speed is 0.25 miles per hour (0.4 km/h)

 Internal organs